oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 Property|Type|Description
 :-------|:---|:----------
-[Supported](Org.OData.Capabilities.V1.xml#L204)|Boolean|This entity set supports the odata.track-changes preference [FilterableProperties](Org.OData.Capabilities.V1.xml#L207)|\[PropertyPath\]|Change tracking supports filters on these properties <p>If no properties are specified or FilterableProperties is omitted, clients cannot assume support for filtering on any properties in combination with change tracking.</p>
+[Supported](Org.OData.Capabilities.V1.xml#L204)|Boolean|This entity set supports the odata.track-changes preference [FilterableProperties](Org.OData.Capabilities.V1.xml#L207)|\[PropertyPath\]|Change tracking supports filters on these properties<br>If no properties are specified or FilterableProperties is omitted, clients cannot assume support for filtering on any properties in combination with change tracking.
-[ExpandableProperties](Org.OData.Capabilities.V1.xml#L212)|\[NavigationPropertyPath\]|Change tracking supports these properties expanded <p>If no properties are specified or ExpandableProperties is omitted, clients cannot assume support for expanding any properties in combination with change tracking.</p>
+[ExpandableProperties](Org.OData.Capabilities.V1.xml#L212)|\[NavigationPropertyPath\]|Change tracking supports these properties expanded<br>If no properties are specified or ExpandableProperties is omitted, clients cannot assume support for expanding any properties in combination with change tracking.

 ## <a name="CountRestrictionsType"></a>[CountRestrictionsType](Org.OData.Capabilities.V1.xml#L224)